Former Steelers Safety Calls out Daughter's School After Classmate Uses N-Word on Snapchat

 "Parkview Baptist School Administration was made aware of a highly offensive social media post," the statement read.
 "We take the behavior of our students very seriously and disciplinary action took place immediately.
 We appreciate all community members who brought this to our attention knowing this does not reflect the values and mission of our school.
 We share your same concern.
 Our school community explicitly rejects racism and racist behavior in all forms."

 When the school released the statement on social media, Twitter users responded with a variety of comments.
 Many took issue with the fact that the school did not detail the discipline.
-Several alleged that the school "didn't actually punish" the two cheerleaders.
+Several alleged that the school "didn't actually punish" the two cheerleaders and accused the Parkview administration of supporting racism.
 Others learned the names of the two cheerleaders and tried to "dox" them, which is posting their names and addresses on social media.

 Regardless of how the social media users expressed their opinion about the school and the two cheerleaders, they ultimately agreed about the punishment.
 These Twitter users called for the school to expel the students who made the post and then take extra steps with the remaining attendees.
 Several called for the school to spend time focusing on education about racism.